martinmicunda/mm-mongoose-connection/README.md

 ```

 ## Configuration
+The `mm-mongoose-connection` module accept two arguments `config` and `callback`.
+The `config` objects must contains
-Pass config objects that contains properties `dbURI` and `dbOptions` as you can see in usages below.
+properties `dbURI` and `dbOptions` as you can see in usages below.
+The `callback` argument is optional and
+it's up to you if you want to start app server when mongodb connection is open.
+> **Hint:** It's good practice to start app server when database connection is open.

 ## Usages